paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 ### Statutory Notes

 #### References in Text
 The Housing and Community Development Act of 1974, referred to in subsec. (b)(3)(A), is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.
+633. For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 The Indian Self-Determination Act, referred to in subsecs. (f) and (g)(2), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.